Girls Gone Dead 2012

 Skip forward a few centuries to modern day and we are introduced to a gang of tomb raiders.
 As you expect, they come across the grave of the menace from the prologue.
 Before long, he’s back on the road looking for a virgin to impregnate and slaughtering anyone that gets in his way.

-Most post Halloween slashers followed John Carpenter’s methodology of putting their fear factor in locations that we all associate with normality.
-Probably about 90% of the category sets its terror in places such as schools, streets or holiday camps and the stalking rarely takes place nowadays on a site more related to the venues of old .
+Most post Halloween slashers followed John Carpenter’s methodology of placing terror in locations that we all associate with normality.
+The backdrops of about 90% of the category are places such as schools, streets or holiday camps and the stalking rarely takes place nowadays on a site more related to the venues of old .
 Although this has a bit to do with limitations of budget, it’s mega refreshing to see that horror for Ruben Galindo Jr is still best portrayed through cobwebs, skeletons, dilapidated basements and crypts.
 The film has some incredibly lush visuals, with nice bright colours and the sets are gothic and well decorated.
 He also makes a very good use of his sound effects and the sky is filled with an ominous buzzing of midnight nature, which helps to build the spooky atmosphere.

 The plot brings to mind titles such as Evilspeak with its opening and it’s quite supernatural in its theme.
 But when the killer gets going, the rules and methods stay loyal to the slasher category.
 Well in fact, I mean the Mexican version of it.
 It’s interesting to note that films from south of the US border, despite being obviously influenced by Friday and Halloween, actually have their own variations on the template and don’t always follow the traditional navigation completely.

-This doesn’t waste too much time on delivering a coherent story though and the films only real ambition is to get cracking with the action as soon as cinematically possible.
-Much like that other wonderful nineties Mexican slasher, La Noche Del Payaso – Tumbas rolls out its players with very little depth or development, but gets away with it because it’s just so much fun.
+This one though doesn’t waste too much time on delivering a coherent story and the film’s only real ambition is to get cracking with the action as soon as cinematically possible.
+Much like that other wonderful nineties Mexican slasher, La Noche Del Payaso – Tumbas rolls out its players with very little depth or development, but gets away with it because the rest of the movie is just so much fun.
 I liked the ‘slightly psychic’ final girl, who predicts the danger and her morally redeemed boyfriend is one that I really wanted to survive.
 I’m not sure if the English translated versions of this do justice to the hilarity of the dialogue, but for a Spaniard, the lines like ‘somos ricos’ (we’re rich) were delightfully silly in their delivery.
-It even goes for a cheesier than a dairy ‘happy ending’, which I could do nothing apart from beam at.
-The real hero of the feature is an elder lawman and he wins over the audience almost immediately.
+It even goes for a cheesier than a dairy ‘happy ending’, which I could do nothing aside from beam at.
+The real hero of the feature is an elder lawman and he wins over the audience almost immediately with a sterling portrayal.
 It’s great that the remaining survivors work as a team to defeat the marauding psychopath and the final battle is outrageous and compelling.

 I’d had a pretty rubbish day before I sat down to watch Ladrones de Tumbas and it was everything that I needed it to be.
 Despite being shot in 1990, it feels like it was a mid-eighties offering, which only adds to its charm.
 The only real negatives are the over the top dramatics, which at times border on annoyance, but with so much enjoyment to be had, any complaints are hard to level at this entry